The case for steel

 Technical support from the specialists

-Coordinated and comprehensive support is provided free of charge to specifiers, clients and designers.
-The steel construction sector operates a local network of Regional Technical Managers who provide expert advice on the design and construction of buildings and bridges, as well as on fire, durability and sustainability.
+Comprehensive technical support is available for specifiers, clients, architects, designers and cost consultants via this website and the advisory services run by BCSA and SCI for their members.
+This expert advice covers the design and construction of buildings and bridges, as well as a range of technical topics including fire, durability and sustainability.
 An extensive range of support material is available, including design guides covering all aspects of steel construction.
 Significant resources have been committed by the sector to prepare design guidance, training aids and web-based learning packages to ensure that structural engineers have all the information they need to design to Eurocode standards.

 Advances in academia